-Argument Use after sc_storage_credentials to: set -u <array username=""> -p <array password=""></array></array> Set the username and password for accessing all the relevant IBM storage systems, and specify whether the storage admin user is locally-defined on the storage system or on a directory server. -f For example, if the storage admin user is locally defined on the storage system, enter: -a <user type=""></user> sc_storage_credentials set -u john21 -p -a local setuser <array username=""></array> And if the storage admin user is defined on a directory server, enter: password <array password=""></array> sc_storage_credentials set -u john21 -p -a directory force user_account <user type=""></user> Attention: During regular operation, whenever a directory-based storage admin fails to log in (from the Spectrum Control side) to any storage array that is in use, Spectrum Control immediately locks the storage admin user account and all storage arrays become inaccessible on the Spectrum Control side.
+Argument Use after sc_storage_credentials to: set -u <storage system="" username=""> -p <storage password="" system=""></storage></storage> Set the username and password for accessing all the relevant IBM storage systems, and specify whether the storage admin user is locally-defined on the storage system or on a directory server. -f For example, if the storage admin user is locally defined on the storage system, enter: -a <user type=""></user> sc_storage_credentials set -u john21 -p -a local setuser <storage system="" username=""></storage> And if the storage admin user is defined on a directory server, enter: password <storage password="" system="">force</storage> sc_storage_credentials set -u john21 -p -a directory user_account <user type=""></user> Attention: During regular operation, whenever a directory-based storage admin fails to log in (from the Spectrum Control Base side) to any storage system that is in use, Spectrum Control Base immediately locks the storage admin user account and all storage systems become inaccessible on the Spectrum Control Base side.
 This is to prevent repeated login attempt failures after which the directory server blocks that user account.
-In such a case, use the -f orforce argument on the command line to unlock the storage admin account on the Spectrum Control side, with either the same credentials or with updated credentials.
-For example: Sc_storage_credentials set -u john21 -p -f -a directory The equivalent action in the Spectrum Control GUI is to update the account credentials, as described in "GUI - Entering the storage array credentials" on page 36.
-If the storage credentials are defined on a directory server, see "Checking the format of directory-based storage array credentials" on page 134. remove Delete the existing storage array user account definition from the server.
+In such a case, use the -f orforce argument on the command line to unlock the storage admin account on the Spectrum Control Base side, with either the same credentials or with updated credentials.
+For example: sc_storage_credentials set -u john21 -p -f -a directory The equivalent action in the Spectrum Control Base GUI is to update the account credentials, as described in "GUI - Entering the storage system credentials" on page 36.
+If the storage credentials are defined on a directory server, see "Checking the format of directory-based storage system credentials" on page 139. remove Delete the existing storage system user account definition from the server.
 For example: sc_storage_credentials remove Attention: If you already added storage systems to the server, deleting the user account disconnects all these storage systems.